RowdyRiley/QuickQuotes/README.md

 If on Windows: ```Set-ExecutionPolicy Unrestricted -Scope Process``` then: ```expo start```

 Instructions on setting up the server:
+Ensure that you have the latest version of Python 3 installed
 Navigate to backend folder
 Setup virtual environment: ```python -m venv venv```
 Start virtual environment if on Mac/Linux: ```. venv/bin/activate```